Justice League: Crisis on Infinite Earths: Part Three

-As the heroes and villains gather in the Warworld, Batman explains Constantine's hand in the Crisis and that Darkseid was a fixed point in the universe, but his death shattered the universe into two halves instead of fixing his Earth, creating a reality with Darkseid and one without him.
-The multiverse has been dividing infinitely on similar decision points ever since, and because reality cannot cope with many universes, the Anti-Monitor was created as its immune response, killing off universes to prevent its total collapse.
-An army of Anti-Monitors approaches the Satellite and begins killing Earths that are similar to Earth-508, Earth-12, Earth-2003, and Earth-10.
+As the heroes and villains gather on Warworld, Batman explains Constantine's role in the Crisis, that Darkseid was a fixed point in the universe, and that the temporal paradox resulting from his death, instead of altering a timeline, shattered the universe into two halves, creating a reality with Darkseid and one without him.
+The multiverse has been dividing infinitely on similar decision points ever since.
+Because reality cannot cope with many universes, the Anti-Monitor was created as its immune response, killing off universes to prevent the multiverse's total collapse.
+A race of Anti-Monitors approaches the Satellite and begins destroying Earth-508, Earth-12, Earth-2003, and Earth-10, forcing everyone to see the futility of their efforts and the need to correct Constantine's mistakes.

-Constantine suggests fusing the multiverse into a single "Monoverse" that reality could cope with and Batgirl suggests using the Miracle Machine, which Supergirl had hidden in a pocket dimension before she died.
-After Nightshade teleports the Miracle Machine to Warworld, Wonder Woman sacrifices herself to provide enough energy to recharge the machine and create the Monoverse.
-Watched on by the Spectre, the assembled heroes and villains walk into their new universe except for Question, who rejects the "false reality" on principle, and Psycho-Pirate, whose mind was fried to power Warworld.
+Constantine suggests fusing the multiverse into a single "Monoverse" that reality could cope with, and Batgirl suggests using the Miracle Machine of Superman enemy Brainiac, which Supergirl had hidden in a pocket dimension before she died.
+After Nightshade teleports the Miracle Machine to Warworld, Wonder Woman sacrifices herself to provide immortal energy to recharge the machine and create the Monoverse, where the survivors will merge with their counterparts of that universe once they enter with no memories of their lives before the Crisis.
+Watched by the Spectre, the assembled heroes and villains walk into the Monoverse, except for Question, who rejects the "false reality" on principle, and Psycho-Pirate, whose mind was damaged in order to power Warworld, who has been left to die.
 Though Constantine braces himself for the Spectre's punishment for ending the multiverse, the latter offers him "hope" instead of "justice".
-As the Spectre leaves, Constantine considers going into the Monoverse, only to instead decline and follow the Spectre to an unknown fate as the multiverse is ultimately destroyed.
+As the Spectre leaves, Constantine considers following everyone, only to instead decline and accompany the Spectre to an unknown fate as the multiverse is ultimately destroyed.

-In the Monoverse, a young Diana of Themyscira plays on a clifftop.
-Her mother Hippolyta urges her to step away as even princesses are not immortal.
+On Themyscira, a young Diana is shown playing on a clifftop in the newly established Monoverse, where Hippolyta’s warning, that she is not immortal, indicates that she will be spared the tragic, unending lifespan of her Earth-Two predecessor.